wombleton/gitlaw-nz/acts/I/Insurance Law Reform Act 1977.md

     (3) If a company contravenes this section,---

-    *   (a) the company commits an offence and is liable on summary conviction to a fine not exceeding $10,000:
+    *   (a) the company commits an offence and is liable on conviction to a fine not exceeding $10,000:

-    *   (b) every director of the company commits an offence and is liable on summary conviction to a fine not exceeding $10,000 if it is proved---
+    *   (b) every director of the company commits an offence and is liable on conviction to a fine not exceeding $10,000 if it is proved---

         *   (i) that the act that constituted the offence under paragraph (a) took place with his or her authority, permission, or consent; or